-Delivering two full days of intensive technical education for developers and implementers of PDF applications and libraries, the PDF Association’s first Technical Conference in North America will be held August 14 and 15 at Adobe’s offices in Seattle, Washington.
+Delivering two full days of intensive technical education for PDF experts, developers and implementers of PDF applications and libraries, the PDF Association’s first Technical Conference in North America will be held August 14 and 15 at Adobe’s offices in Seattle, Washington.

-A PDF Association Technical Conference provides marketing-free technical education on topics specific to PDF and related ISO standards and technologies.
-Designed expressly for a technical audience – developers, technical product managers and decision makers – the Technical Conference provides updates on the latest developments in the world of PDF.
+A PDF Association Technical Conference provides marketing-free education on topics specific to PDF and related ISO standards and technologies.
+Designed expressly for a technical audience – PDF experts, developers, technical product managers and decision makers – the Technical Conference provides updates on the latest developments in the world of PDF.
 There’s lots of space for discussion and networking as well.

 Conference speakers include many recognized experts in the field who come to offer detailed technical education and their views on current subjects such as PDF/A, PDF/UA, mobile, 3D and interactive PDF.
 Each session’s speaker will not only share their knowledge but also hard-won insights based on their own development work.
+This conference will take place after meeting regarding online poker in USA to legalize online poker for players from USA.

 June 15, 2013 is the 20th anniversary of Acrobat and PDF 1.0!
 Adobe Systems’ Senior Vice-President Technology Bob Wulff, manager of Acrobat engineering from version 1 through version 9, will deliver the Keynote address on the origins of Acrobat and PDF.